 The use of the term ‘contractor’ tends to describe a situation where a lawyer or solicitor is working on an ongoing basis, usually to deal with excess capacity or a busy period.

 The use of the word ‘locum’ tends to be used when referring to a lawyer or solicitor covering for sick leave, maternity cover, replacement cover (during notice periods) or any short term cover.

 Locums work on a self-employed basis.
-In other industries contractors work on an employed basis via the employment agency who introduced them.
-In law firms contractors work on a self-employed basis as well, not usually via agencies unless dealing with a large multinational.
+In other industries, contractors work on an employed basis via the employment agency that introduced them.
+In law firms, contractors work on a self-employed basis as well, not usually via agencies unless dealing with a large multinational.